Eleanor825/Machine-Learning-Knowledge-Base/notes-cv/tasks/segmentation/ENet.md

 ## 1 Introduction

+> Even though CNNs are increasingly successful at classification and categorization tasks, they provide coarse spatial results when applied to pixel-wise labeling of images.
+Therefore, they are often cascaded with other algorithms to refine the results, such as color based segmentation clement13 or conditional random fields liang14 , to name a few.

 > In this paper, we propose a new neural network architecture optimized for fast inference and high accuracy.

 ## 2 Related work

+> State-of-the-art scene-parsing CNNs use two separate neural network architectures combined together: an encoder and a decoder.

+> The encoder is a vanilla CNN (such as VGG16 simonyan14 ) which is trained to classify the input, while the decoder is used to upsample the output of the encoder.

+> However, these networks are slow during inference due to their large architectures and numerous parameters.

+> Other existing architectures use simpler classifiers and then cascade them with `Conditional Random Field` (CRF) as a post-processing step.

+> These techniques use onerous post-processing steps and often fail to label the classes that occupy fewer number of pixels in a frame.

+> CNNs can be also combined with `recurrent neural networks` zheng2015conditional to improve accuracy, but then they suffer from speed degradation.

 ## 3 Network architecture

+Input size: 512 x 512.

+> We adopt a view of ResNets he2015resnet that describes them as having a single main branch and extensions with convolutional filters that separate from it, and then merge back with an element-wise addition, as shown in Figure 1(b).

-> Each block consists of three convolutional layers: a 1x1 projection that reduces the dimensionality, a main convolutional layer (conv in Figure 1(b)), and a 1x1 expansion.
+> Each block consists of three convolutional layers:
+> * a 1x1 `projection` that reduces the dimensionality,
+> * a main `convolutional` layer (conv in Figure 1(b)), and
+> * a 1x1 `expansion`.

-> We place Batch Normalization ioffe2015batchnorm and PReLU he2015 between all convolutions.
+> We place `Batch Normalization` ioffe2015batchnorm and `PReLU` he2015 between all convolutions.

+Types of the main convolution:

 > If the bottleneck is `downsampling`, a max pooling layer is added to the main branch.
 Also, the first 1x1 projection is replaced with a 2x2 convolution with stride 2 in both dimensions.

 > conv is either a regular, `dilated` or full convolution (also known as `deconvolution` or fractionally strided convolution) with 3x3 filters.

 > Sometimes we replace it with `asymmetric` convolution i.e. a sequence of 5x1 and 1x5 convolutions.

+Details:

+> For the regularizer, we use Spatial Dropout tompson15 , with p=0.01 before bottleneck2.0, and p=0.1 afterwards.

+> These three first stages are the encoder.
+Stage 4 and 5 belong to the decoder.

 > In the decoder max pooling is replaced with max unpooling, and padding is replaced with spatial convolution without bias.